 My role was to help migrate the platform from an old Drupal 7 to Drupal 8, create new features, maintain the old ones, keep a good web performances and write code with quality.

-The front office was made with Twig template engine that I used for several years now so it was clearly simple for me to create all views needed and I also improved the component based system to reuse a lot of components through the whole app.
+The front office was made with Twig template engine that I used for several years at this time so it was clearly simple for me to create all views needed and I also improved the component based system to reuse a lot of components through the whole app.

 I worked on web performances and monitored each update on the website to make sure all points were correct (speed loading, number of requests, size of files...).

-After some time I also started to be the referent on the accessibility and the web performance of the website and I made presentations each sprint on it.
+After some time I also started to be the referent on the accessibility and the web performance of the website and I made presentations each sprint on it to show the last improvements or issues.

 For each changes on the website I had to recreate it in the AMP format to contribute to the page ranking.